-- 1.3 The roles and responsibilities of each partner must be agreed and formally accepted before the project commences, or be in accordance with other Policies governing these arrangements. - 1.4 The Strategic Director of Finance, Policy and Governance shall advise on effective controls to ensure that resources are not wasted and on the key elements of funding of the project. - 1.5 The Strategic Director of Finance, Policy and Governance shall be presented with and shall agree a risk management appraisal and details of known funding arrangements (where funds are to be received) before commencement of the project.
-Consideration should also be given on a case by case basis to maintaining a joint risk register that is assessed during joint review meetings - 1.6 All funding received or provided is to be properly recorded in the Council's accounts. - 1.7 All claims for external funds receivable are to be made by the due date. - 1.8 The appropriate officer shall monitor all project progress in accordance with the agreed project statement and shall ensure all expenditure by the council is properly incurred and recorded. - 1.9 Any work for third parties must receive prior approval of the Cabinet. - 1.10 A register shall be maintained of all work on behalf of third parties.

-1he Strategic Director of Finance, Policy and Governance shall issue guidance as required to ensure the proper control of work on behalf of third parties, or in progressing alternative ways of working including commercialisation opportunities, and to ensure the Council is not placed at undue risk.
+- 1.1 Any partnership arrangement entered into must be fully appraised to assess the viability of the project in terms of resources, staffing, expertise and risk to the Council. - 1.2 The roles and responsibilities of each partner must be agreed and formally accepted before the project commences. - 1.3 The Strategic Director of Finance, Policy and Governance shall advise on effective controls to ensure that resources are not wasted and on the key elements of funding of the project. - 1.4 The Strategic Director of Finance, Policy and Governance shall be presented with and shall agree a risk management appraisal and details of funding arrangements before commencement of the project. - 1.5 All funding received is to be properly recorded in the Council's accounts. - 1.6 All claims for external funds are to be made by the due date. - 1.7 The appropriate officer shall monitor all project progress in accordance with the agreed project statement and shall ensure all expenditure is properly incurred and recorded. - 1.8 Any work for third parties must receive prior approval of the Cabinet. - 1.9 A register shall be maintained of all work on behalf of third parties. - 1.10 The Strategic Director of Finance, Policy and Governance shall issue guidance as required to ensure the proper control of work on behalf of third parties and to ensure the Council is not at risk.

-1.10 APPENDIX 1 - CONTACT OFFICERS
+1.11 APPENDIX 1 - CONTACT OFFICERS